-The music industry career accelerated in the 1960s when he worked as technician, musician, singer, songwriter and producer of songwriters and musicians to bands such as The Shanes, The Red Squares, Horanges fom Dalecarlia, Mascots, Tom & Mick, Hounds and others.
+The music industry career accelerated in the 1960s when he worked as technician, musician, singer, songwriter and producer of songwriters and musicians to bands such as The Shanes, The Red Squares, Horanges fom Dalecarlia, Mascots, Tom & Mick & Maniacs, Hounds and others.

-At the end of 1966, he also took Tages under his umbrella, which was when his legendary status began to be built seriously.
+At the end of 1966, he stared to achieve legendary status.
 In 1967 he had a total of 27 Swedish number one list hits, with Tages or other bands.

 He was a studio musician on Agnetha Fältskog's first LP.